 There are also natural remedies, such as cranberry supplements, which may come with fewer side effects, but you should always ask your veterinarian before administering any kind of treatment.

 Has your dog ever had a bladder infection?
-What treatments did you find effective?
+What treatments helped your dog recover?
 Let us know in the comments below!